Software test and development environments

 Establish a representative and GDPR compliant test and acceptance environment by embracing synthetic data.

-Does GDPR impact my test environment and my acceptance environment?
+Does GDPR impact how I establish my test & acceptance environment?

 Synthetic data by Syntho reproduces the same statistical characteristics of your original dataset, while warranting that no records from the original dataset are present and specific individuals cannot be traced back.
 Hence, one can set up a test environment and an acceptance environment that has the same statistical characteristics of the original production environment that does not contain records from it.
 Consequently, using synthetic data for your test environment and development environment has 3 benefits, as illustrated in figure 2:

 - Synthetic data approaches the statistical properties of the original data, so interactions and patterns are preserved.
 Consequently synthetic data is realistic and representative.